 First, a bit of context.
-Modius SLEEP is the newest product from Neurovalens, the company behind Modius SLIM.
-If you remember, that slimming headset was a roaring success so Neurovalens took those principles and tweaked the recipe to create a similar gadget for people that have trouble with sleep.
+Modius SLEEP is the latest product from Neurovalens, the company behind Modius SLIM.
+If you remember, Modius SLIM is the slimming headset that became a roaring success almost overnight so Neurovalens took those same principles and tweaked the recipe to create a similar gadget for people that have trouble with sleep.

-I was one of the first few to receive a prototype unit.
-It looks exactly the same as the SLIP one only its goal is to make you fall asleep faster, sleep better and wake up more refreshed.
-The final product comes in navy and was refined a bit to follow even more closely the shape of your head.
+I had the chance to test a prototype unit of it.
+That’s why it happens to look the same as the SLIP one, although there’s a big difference between the two: this one’s goal is to make you fall asleep faster, sleep better and wake up rested.
+The final product, however, will come in a navy shade and its form will follow even closer the shape of your head.

-Zapping your brain to put you to sleep quicker was an interesting idea so I couldn’t wait to start testing it.
-But a couple of days passed and the package remained unopened.
-I was startled to find out the idea of putting electrodes, willingly, on my skin was terrifying a bit.
-I was reluctant to try it out, especially when all of my sweet colleagues were making jokes about how I’d wake up the second day with my brain rewired, squawking like a chicken.
+Zapping your brain to put you to sleep faster was an interesting idea so, at first, I couldn’t wait to test it.
+Only, after a couple of days had passed, the package remained unopened.
+I eventually realized that the idea of attaching electrodes, willingly, to my skin was actually terrifying!
+I was reluctant to do it at all, especially since my sweet *ahem* co-workers were joking around, telling me I’d wake up the next day doing God knows what, probably squawking like a chicken.

 Obviously that didn’t happen (…as far as I know.)